Val-Cantarelli/Meta-AWS-Capstone/backend/README.md

 Production-ready REST API for a restaurant management system, designed as the core of an API-first architecture.
 Features JWT authentication, role-based access control, comprehensive cart and order management, and cloud-native AWS deployment capabilities.

-This document provides an overview of the backend architecture, setup, and key features.
-For detailed API documentation, see the [`littlelemon-documentation/api/`](../littlelemon-documentation/api/) directory.
+This document provides a comprehensive overview of the backend architecture, setup, and key features.

-##  API Documentation

-- **[Complete Endpoints Reference](../littlelemon-documentation/api/endpoints.md)** - All endpoints, parameters, and examples
-- **[Authentication Guide](../littlelemon-documentation/api/authentication.md)** - JWT setup, tokens, and auth workflows
-- **[Permissions Matrix](../littlelemon-documentation/api/permissions.md)** - Role-based access control details
-- **[Usage Examples](../littlelemon-documentation/api/examples.md)** - Common workflows and request/response examples

 ## Stack
 - Python 3.11